numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 and ``DType`` dynamically, and thus the potential desire to delete them again, this mapping should generally be weak.
 This requires that the ``pytype`` holds on to the ``DType`` explicitly.
-Thus, additionally to building the global mapping, NumPy will store the ``DType`` as ``pytype.__associated_array_dtype__`` in the Python type.
+Thus, in addition to building the global mapping, NumPy will store the ``DType`` as ``pytype.__associated_array_dtype__`` in the Python type.
 This does *not* define the mapping and should *not* be accessed directly.
 In particular potential inheritance of the attribute does not mean that